valentjn/vscode-ltex/CONTRIBUTING.md

 LT<sub>E</sub>X uses [semantic versioning](https://semver.org/) since version 5.0.0.
 The versions of vscode-ltex and ltex-ls are tied together: vscode-ltex automatically downloads the newest version of ltex-ls which has a version smaller or equal version than itself (`max {ltex-ls-version | ltex-ls-version <= vscode-ltex-version}`).
 This means that when a new version of ltex-ls is released, a new version of vscode-ltex has to be released as well, using the same version number (but not vice versa).

 This ensures that each version of vscode-ltex always uses the same version of ltex-ls, making downgrades possible, and that we don't have to worry about upgrading mechanisms, since Visual Studio Code will do that for us.

+### Test Pre-Releases

+You can help find bugs before they affect thousands of LTeX users by testing pre-releases.

+The availability of pre-releases varies.
+Pre-releases are only available if a pre-release tag (a tag with the name of a version number with a dash in it, e.g., `8.0.0-alpha.3`) has been pushed to the vscode-ltex or the ltex-ls repositories.
+Pre-releases are only available for a limited time, they will be deleted once the regular release has been taken place.

+You can check whether pre-releases are available by checking the top of the GitHub Releases pages of [vscode-ltex](https://github.com/valentjn/vscode-ltex/releases) and [ltex-ls](https://github.com/valentjn/ltex-ls/releases).
+Pre-releases will always be displayed above the latest release.

+Of course, pre-releases are not for productive work, they even may be harmful and mess up your settings, etc. Therefore, it's best to use a clean installation/profile of VS Code.
+You can do that by starting VS Code via `code --extensions-dir /tmp/code-extensions --user-data-dir /tmp/code-user`.
+If you do use your existing installation, you can downgrade again by removing the extension and reinstalling it from the Marketplace.
+Close VS Code after removing the extension if LTeX does not behave normally.

+If you want to test a pre-release of vscode-ltex, [download the `*.vsix` file from GitHub Releases](https://github.com/valentjn/vscode-ltex/releases), install it in VS Code via `Extensions: Install from VSIX...` on the Command Palette, and reload the window.
+Both the online and offline versions should work, as they either download or contain the corresponding pre-release version of ltex-ls, so there is no need to download ltex-ls yourself.

+Sometimes, only a pre-release (especially when there are no major changes) of ltex-ls is available.
+In this case, you can test the pre-release of ltex-ls by [downloading the ltex-ls archive](https://github.com/valentjn/ltex-ls/releases), extracting it, and pointing [`ltex.ltex-ls.path`](https://valentjn.github.io/vscode-ltex/docs/settings.html#ltexltex-lspath) to the extracted directory.

+Be sure to check the list of current changes in the [changelog on the develop branch](https://github.com/valentjn/vscode-ltex/blob/develop/CHANGELOG.md) to know what to look for when testing.

 ### Documentation